 \subsection{Policy motivations}

 The motivation underpinning OSS policy varies depending on contextual factors and needs.
-CISA’s investigation show modernization of digital infrastructure and service being a main driver in its survey of 669 OSS policies, followed by providing support for the national industry, and potential cost savings~\citep{lostri2023gov}.
-Increased transparency, security and digital sovereignty was also highlighted.
-Findings overlap with the case study research by Blind et al.~\citep{blind2021impact}, highlighting both economical, technical, and political concerns used as motivation in policies.
-Below, we nuance these areas further.
+CISA’s investigation shows that modernisation of digital infrastructure and services is a main driver in its survey of 669 OSS policies, followed by providing support for the national industry and potential cost savings~\cite{lostri2023gov}.
+Increased transparency, security and digital sovereignty were also highlighted.
+Findings overlap with the case study research by Blind et al.~\cite{blind2021impact}, highlighting both economic, technical, and political concerns that serve as motivations for policies.
+Below, we further nuance these areas.